Windows

 cargo build --target=i686-pc-windows-gnu --release --package phira-main.
 If everything goes smoothly, you will be stuck for a very long time atopenssl-sys(build).
 Do not exit; this is normal. - After the build is complete, you can find the compiled main program in the

-.\target\release\directory. - Copy all files from the
+.\target\release\directory. - Copy all files from

-.\assets\directory to.\target\release\assets\.
-At this point, the entire build process is complete.
-You can directly runphira-main.exeto check if the resource files are intact.
+.\assets\to.\target\release\assets\.
+The build process is then complete.
+You can runphira-main.exedirectly to check whether the resource files are intact.

 About Building Static Libraries (Using i686-pc-windows-gnu as an Example)